sensoworks/docs/docs/platform/platform-architecture.md

 has_children: false
 ---

-Sensoworks is a scalable IoT platform built mainly in Java (for the cloud platform) and Python (for the Edge components) and can be deployed, depending on the client’s needs, on-premise, in the cloud, or deployed in a hybrid environment.
+Sensoworks is a scalable IoT platform built mainly in Java (for the cloud platform) and Python (for the Edge components) that can be deployed, depending on the client’s needs, on-premise, in the cloud, or deployed in a hybrid environment.
 It has been designed since the beginning to be very flexible and adaptive in collecting data from heterogeneous sources, and so be able to be used for different scenarios and in different fields of application.

 The features of the platform are: